anh-tran2106/snake-pyglet/Overview.md

 ## Why I chose Pyglet

 There were really only two options that I had while choosing which Python library to use for my project, which was Pyglet and Pygame [[2]](https://www.pygame.org/wiki/about).
-While Pygame is the more popular choice among the two, I found Pyglet to be a much more simpler library to understand, learn and write code with, which is the main influence on why I chose this library, especially for a project on a smaller size such as this.
+While Pygame is the more popular choice among the two, I found Pyglet to be a much simpler library to learn and write code with, which is the main influence on why I chose this library, especially for a project on a smaller size such as this.

 Pyglet is also object-oriented and has more modern functionalities, such as built-in support for OpenGL [[3]](https://www.opengl.org/) making Pyglet much faster than Pygame.